Common Elderberry

 Wildlife Benefit

-Browsers, Butterflies, Birds, Small Mammals, Nectar Insects, Bees
+Bees, Birds, Browsers, Butterflies, Nectar Insects, Small Mammals

 Maintenance

 Elderberry is a fast grower.
-This forest species will grow in full sun with supplemental water.
+This forest species will grow in full sun with supplemental water on a wide variety of soils.
 Provides effective erosion control on moist sites.
 Prune in winter to reduce leggy appearance.
 Individual plants are very short-lived, however roots produce new shoots to form colonies.
 Pull new shoots if space is an issue.
 WARNING: leaves are toxic to humans.
-Propagation: softwood cutting, seed.
+Native habitat: alluvial forests, bogs, ditches, edges of riparian thickets, along streams, canyons, open areas in coniferous forests.

 Blooms May-July.
 A loose, graceful, shrub with both woody and herbaceous branches.
 Many long stems arise from the base, arching at the top.
 Compound leaves are divided into 4 to 6, paired leaflets and a terminal one.
 Leaflets are oval with toothed margins.
 Small white flowers are arranged in broad, flat, clusters.
 The fruit is a small, dark purple berry when ripe.